 Best Promotional Offer

 The TD Cash Back Visa Infinite card is a relatively new offering that has managed to fly under the radar until now.
-But its new introductory bonus might make it very popular: customers who sign up by March 1st, 2018 accrue an industry-leading 6% cash back on all purchases (on up to $3,500 of total spend).
-Another big bonus that new cardholders receive is a rebate for the first year’s annual fee.
+But its new introductory bonus might make it very popular: customers who sign up by June 3rd, 2018 accrue an industry-leading 9% cash back on selected purchases (on up to $3,500 of total spend).

 After the promotional period ends, 1% is earned on all purchases made with the card.
 That figure jumps to 3% on eligible gas, groceries, and recurring payments set up with your account (like bills).
 TD offers a flexible way to redeem the cash back.
 Instead of waiting a full year to access the cash back they collected, cardholders can redeem their rewards at any time to pay down existing balances.